-All employees, without exception, have a right to a worksite that is free from discrimination, bullying, harassment, hazing, and/or any other conduct that's offensive, unwelcome, or illegal.
-In the same way that you can refuse work if it is physically unsafe, you also have the right to refuse work if it's unsafe in the other ways outlined within this Code.
+All employees, without exception, have a right to a worksite that is free from hazing, harassment, bullying, discrimination, and/or any other conduct that's offensive, unwelcome, or illegal.
+In the same way you would not carry out or cause to be carried out any work if there is reasonable cause to believe that doing so would be physically unsafe, you also have the right to refuse work if it's unsafe in other ways outlined within this code of conduct.

-Accordingly, all employees are expected to act in alignment with Builders Code Acceptable Worksite.
-We expect everyone to participate in and contribute to the code, acting professionally and appropriately at all times.
-These practices are an integral part of our worksite culture, and behaviours that don't align with this expectation are not acceptable and will not be tolerated.
-Employees found to be engaging in such behaviour towards co-workers, customers, or anyone they interact with at work and/or in the course of work may be subject to corrective action up to and including termination of employment.
+Accordingly, all employees are expected to adhere to a Builders Code Acceptable Worksite.
+We expect everyone to engage with and uphold this code, consistently demonstrating professional and appropriate behaviour.
+These practices are an integral part of our workplace culture.
+Behaviours that don't align with this expectation are not acceptable and will be addressed accordingly.
+Employees found to be engaging in such behaviour towards coworkers, customers, or anyone with whom they interact at work and/or in the course of work may be subject to corrective action up to and including termination of employment.

-If you feel subject to, or are aware of an incident that violates Builders Code Acceptable Worksite, it is important that you directly address your concerns or bring them to our immediate attention as outlined in the procedures provided as an attachment to this document.
-The code extends to all company and employment-related functions, on or off our premises.
+If you feel subjected to or are aware of an incident that violates the Builders Code Acceptable Worksite policy, it is important that you bring them to our attention as outlined in the procedures provided in Appendix A of this document.
+This code extends to all company and employment-related functions, on or off our premises.